Terms and Conditions of use

 3 – TERMS AND CONDITIONS OF USE: GENERAL

-3.1 – The use of the Airport by the Operator or on his or their behalf is subject to the conditions which shall apply equally to the provision of all facilities or services provided or offered to be provided by the Company and are hereby deemed to be incorporated into any agreement, contract or other legal relationship entered into or to be entered into by the Company with the Operator.
+3.1 – The use of the Aerodrome by the aircraft Operator or on his or their behalf is subject to the conditions which shall apply equally to the provision of all facilities or services provided or offered to be provided by the Company and are hereby deemed to be incorporated into any agreement, contract or other legal relationship entered into or to be entered into by the Company with the aircraft Operator.

 3.2 – The Company shall be entitled to vary the conditions from time to time, at its discretion and as it sees fit.
-Provided such variations have been brought to the notice of the Operator or are deemed to have been brought to his notice, such variations shall be binding on the Operator.
+Provided such variations have been brought to the notice of the aircraft Operator or are deemed to have been brought to his notice, such variations shall be binding on the aircraft Operator.

-3.4 – Operators are responsible for ensuring their aircraft’s Certificate of Airworthiness, Permit to Fly or equivalent) and other required documentation is valid prior to using the airfield.
+3.4 – Operators are responsible for ensuring their aircraft’s Certificate of Airworthiness, Permit to Fly (or equivalent) and other required documentation is valid prior to using the Airfield.
 No Test Flying nor aircraft operating under General Exemption E4118 to the Air Navigation Order (UK Experimental) may take place from the aerodrome without the written permission of the Company.